Sunk Cost Fallacy (Definition + Examples)

 It can be hard to stick to new habits.
 But if you want to use the Sunk Cost fallacy to your advantage, sign up for a challenge, a class, or an event before you go.
 Reserve a spot at every Thursday evening yoga class for the next month.
 RSVP to the charity fundraiser three months ahead of time.
 Add your name to the auditions for the school play.
 Whatever you do, the first step is committing to be present.
 Once you take this step, you are much more likely to follow through.

 When we commit to an event, we are less likely to cancel.
 After all, we’ve already committed time and effort to sign up for the event.
-Those costs are sunk costs – you can’t get that time and effort back, whether you show up the event or not.
+Those costs are sunk costs - you can’t get that time and effort back, whether you show up at the event or not.

 Example 2: Sticking out a Bad Movie

 Let’s say you go to see a new movie at the theater.
 An hour into the film, you couldn’t be more bored.
-Everything about the movie is purely awful and you want to get up and leave.
-But you’ve made it this far into the movie and feel that you might as well stick it out until the end.
+Everything about the movie is purely awful, and you want to get up and leave.
+But you’ve made it this far into the movie and feel you might as well stick it out until the end.

 a person watching a bad movie

-The sunk costs here may be time, the effort it took to go to the movie, the cost of the ticket and your popcorn, etc. You won’t get any of that back by watching the entire film, but somehow you feel that it’s better than just getting up and doing something else with your time.
+The sunk costs here may be time, the effort to go to the movie, the cost of the ticket and your popcorn, etc. You won’t get any of that back by watching the entire film, but somehow you feel that it’s better than just getting up and doing something else with your time.

 Example 3: “I’ve Driven All This Way…”